 1 Th 5:23, Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.

 If in this life only we have hope in Christ,

 The ninth and last consequence of no resurrection is that Christianity would be a very pitiable belief system.
 If there is no life beyond this life, then those who believe in heaven believe a lie.
 Most everyone lives for this world, not the next, for it is the only world most people see.
 Christians have hope beyond the grave.
 They do not believe that death will end in the bleak, barren terminus of the grave.
 Jesus “brought life and immortality to light through the gospel” (2 Ti 1:10).

 Ti 1:2, in hope of eternal life which God, who cannot lie, promised before time began,

 1 Pe 1:3, Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead,

 we are of all men the most pitiable.

 Pity poor Christians if there is no resurrection, for they are deluded idiots.
 What a pity that martyrs gave their lives for Christ!
 No, when Christians stand by a freshly made grave, they have a faith that sustains them because they will see their loved ones again.
 There is as much difference between a Christian funeral and a pagan funeral as there is between night and day.

 The resurrection of Christ and our resurrection stand and fall together.

 Karl Marx said that religion was the opiate of the people.
-The implication is that if people believe in Christianity, then they believe a pipe dream.
-Many today believe Christianity is a delusion, for to them it is a narrow belief held by the hoodwinked.
+The implication is that if people believe in Christianity, then they believe in a pipe dream.
+Many today believe Christianity is a delusion, for to them, it is a narrow belief held by the hoodwinked.